ducphucnguyen/Quantification-AM/README.md

 # Quantification-AM
-A long-term characterisation and quantification ofamplitude modulation
+A long-term characterisation and quantification of amplitude modulation